Nuitka/Nuitka/README.rst

 *************************

 This document is written in REST.
-That is an ASCII format which is readable to human, but easily used to generate PDF or HTML documents.
+That is an ASCII format which is readable by human, but easily used to generate PDF or HTML documents.

 You will find the current version at: https://nuitka.net/doc/user-manual.html